-- (1) Section 9D of the PSAS Act provides that a Member may only claim a travel allowance by making a claim for the reimbursement of costs incurred in relation to the use of the travel allowance. - (2) A Member will have incurred a cost in relation to the use of the travel allowance, commercial transport allowance, international travel allowance, or the EO&C Budget, at the time that the Members pays for the cost. - Note: It is not necessary for the Member to have concluded the travel to have incurred the cost.
-However, the supporting documentation that must be provided with a claim pursuant to the PSAS Regulations may affect when a claim can be submitted. - (3) For the avoidance of doubt, if a Member makes a claim for a cost incurred and does not undertake the travel, the amount must be repaid.
+- (1) Section 9D of the PSAS Act provides that a Member may only claim a travel allowance by making a claim for the reimbursement of costs incurred in relation to the use of the travel allowance. - (2) For the purposes of section 9D, a Member incurs a cost in relation to the use of the travel allowance, commercial transport allowance, international travel allowance, or the EO&C Budget, at the time that the Members pays for the cost. - Note: It is not necessary for the Member to have concluded the travel to have incurred the cost.
+However, the supporting documentation that must be provided with a claim pursuant to the PSAS Regulations may affect when a claim can be submitted. - (3) For the avoidance of doubt, if a Member makes a claim for a cost incurred and does not undertake the travel for reasons within the Members control, the amount must be repaid.
+Where the reason for not travelling is not within the Members control, then the Member must make all reasonable endeavours to obtain a refund of that cost and repay the amount that was refunded.